Skip to main content

 Can landlords perform their own CAM audit?

 Yes.
 Proactive self-audits before issuing reconciliation statements are the most cost-effective way to prevent tenant disputes.
-A self-audit catches the same errors a tenant auditor would find — non-recoverable expenses, gross-up mistakes, cap failures — but before they become credit obligations.
-CapVeri automates this process by running 12 validation rules against your GL export.
+A self-audit catches the same errors a tenant auditor would find: non-recoverable expenses, gross-up mistakes, and cap failures.
+CapVeri automates this process by checking your GL export for those same problems before statements go out.

 Upload your GL export from Yardi, MRI, or AppFolio.
-CapVeri runs 12 validation rules and delivers findings in under 30 minutes — no integration, no consultant.
+CapVeri runs the reconciliation, checks every charge, and hands you a tenant-ready statement in minutes.
+No integration.
+No consultant.